-It’s heavily lacquered with the beautiful gloss finish, making the maple neck so smooth and glassy.
+It’s heavily lacquered with a beautiful gloss finish, making the maple neck so smooth and glassy.
 In the same manner, the fretboard which has the same finish offers the advantage for fast play.

-Due to its finish, it’s vintage looking.
+Due to its finish, it’s vintage-looking.
 But, the neck contour is also significant, especially for old-school thumb-round-the-neck blues.
-Not only that, it can also accommodate modern arpeggios and faster finger technique.
+Not only that, but it can also accommodate modern arpeggios and faster finger techniques.

 Finally, the action is low which is great to produce that Tele twang.

 Pick Up Versatility

 The pickup system introduced in this Tele is somewhat stretched.
 Instead of having five options, you can get seven options.
 Using the five-way selector switch and the coil-tap feature, you’ll have two more options on top of the five common choices every Tele has.

 This brilliant addition just makes this thing more playful with seven unique sounds.
 Not only that, the humbucker gives you that thick, warm and vibrant sound.